UNIT BUDGET PLANNING

 Regardless of your dues collection plan, or how many months or weeks they are collected, individual dues should cover the basic expenses, as shown in the recommended budget.
 You may also want dues to cover a part of the program and activity budget.

 As a service to its units and customers, the Dan Beard Council accepts advanced deposits to be held by the council in a custodial account in the name of the unit.
 The unit account can be used for supplies, registration, Boys’ Life, camp registration fees, or activity fees.
-Funds from the unit account can be used in the Dan Beard Scout Shop – simply request a balance at the Scout Achievement Center reception desk and bring the balance slip to the store clerks to make payment.
+Funds from the unit account can be used in the Dan Beard Scout Shop – you can now simply request your balance at the Scout Shop desk with one of the store clerks to make payment.

 If you wish to use the unit account service, you may simply bring a check or cash in the amount you want to have deposited into the account and a list of names of the people in your unit you wish to have able to use the money in the account.
 Only those listed will be able to use the account.
 Only the Committee Chairman, Cubmaster, Scoutmaster, or Post Advisor may change the names on the account and this should be done in writing.